 Sewing Bunting Design Ideas

-- Use the bunting template to mix and match different sizes and shapes of flags
+- Use the bunting template to mix and match different sizes and shapes of flags.

 - Add lace or pom-pom trim to the edges.
 (How to sew lace trim, How to sew pom-pom trim)

 - Monogram the flag pieces before you sew them up to create a message such as "Merry Christmas", "Mr & Mrs" or "Congratulations"